How to deal with Repairs

 You will receive a copy of the order placed, which will include a target date for the repair.
 The contractor will contact you direct to make arrangements to carry out the work.

 Day to Day response times for repair items.

-We use three categories now P1, P2 and P4 with both Sherston Property Services and Ultra Warm.
-P3 is no longer used.
+We use three categories now P1, P2 and P3 with both Sherston Property Services and Ultra Warm.

 These can be regarded as the normal response times for a particular repair request.
 Variances can and will be made depending on circumstances, age and type of tenant, safety, security or emergency criteria etc.